Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial.markdown

 Go to the Bridges website found [here](http://bridges.cs.uncc.edu/login) and create and account.
 After you create your account, click on your name in the upper right corner to view your profile.
 Once in your profile, click `Generate new API key` and remember the number generated.

-`Instert statements about downloading the Java Bridges Client`
+`Insert statements about downloading the Java Bridges Client`

 Writing your first code: